WATER - SERIES

 Why depict the transparency and slow blurring of water?

-when calm, its turbulence and waves in a rough sea?
+its turbulence and waves in a rough sea?

 For one single reason: water is the revelation of life.
 And is it not the artist’s role to make us see what is random and fragile?

-Water is in essence musical, whether it produces the gentle crystalline sounds of a babbling brook or the mighty thunder of an
+Water is in essence musical, whether it produces the gentle crystalline sounds of a babbling brook or the mighty thunder of an immense waterfall.

 It is thus no surprise that this artist, a fan of Claude Debussy, is sensitive to this natural element.

 During her art studies, Ria thoroughly explored the techniques of the old masters.
-The more familiar she became with their way of working,

-the more she came to the surprising conclusion that an artwork is always the result of an inner journey.
+The more familiar she became with their way of working, the more she came to the surprising conclusion that an artwork is always the result of an inner journey.

 As she says, “We are the children of our times and an endless motion”.